This article is about AVI and MP4 formats, including 4 parts:

 Maybe you've got some torrent movies or TV shows in AVI format, or some family AVI footages from your digital camcorders, like Cannon camcorder or mobile phone saved on your Mac's hard drive.
 But you may soon notice that you are not able to play AVI on Mac, because the Mac native player - QuickTime can't recognize your AVI files at all!
 And you are unable to organize AVI in iTunes, sync to iOS devices for playback on the move, and edit AVI in iMovie etc. All these happen because that AVI is not the compatible format with Mac OS and iOS.
 So if you want to use AVI which requires you to convert AVI to MP4 or other Mac OS X compatible formats for a change.

 As the most widely used video format, MP4, to which you convert AVI, gives you access to your iPod, iPad or iPhone etc. with any video in unsupported file formats including AVI.
-This article would show you how to convert AVI to MP4 on Mac OS X Mountain Lion step by step.
+This article would show you how to convert AVI to MP4 on Mac OS X Mavericks and Mountain Lion step by step.

 To convert AVI on Mac OS X quickly and smoothly, you can use this simple-designed, but professional Video Converter for Mac.
 Get the free trial version and follow 3 simple steps, you can convert your AVI videos to MP4 on Mac.